 Peru's Central Reserve Bank (BCR)

-decided to maintain its benchmark interest rate at 2.75% after assessing different factors, it said in a recent statement.
+decided to keep its benchmark interest rate at 2.75% after assessing different factors, it said in a recent release.

 Primary economic activity

 indicators show a weak performance as a result of temporary supply shocks, while non-primary activity maintains a moderate growth momentum.